Ginden/each-line/README.md

 ### When not to use essed

 * Performance - `sed` is strongly optimized C code.
 JavaScript is much slower.
+It's totally possible for `essed` to be *200* times slower than C-based tools.
 * Non-UTF8 encodings (at least yet)
 * Dealing with binary files